ligato/docs/docs/plugins/connection-plugins.md

 Minimal hash cost is 4, maximal value is 31.
 The higher the cost, the more CPU time/memory is required to hash the password.

 `Permission Groups` define a list of permissions composed of allowed URLs and methods.
-Every user needs at least one permission group defined, otherwise the user will be excluded from access to any server.
+Every user requires at least one permission group defined, otherwise the user will be excluded from access to any server.
 Permission groups described in the [access security proto][access-security-proto].

 To add a permission group, use a rest plugin API: